anderssv/executable-json-util/README.md

 # Testing

+**NOTE:** As this is Java you'll of course need a JRE installed.
+Nothing will work witout it. :)

-You can build and run locally:
+You can build and run locally (requires all the usual Maven, JDK things):

     mvn clean install && ./target/executable-json-util-1.0-SNAPSHOT.jar

-Or you test it easily like this:
+Or you test it easily like this (just need the JRE):

     curl https://dl.dropboxusercontent.com/u/122923/executable-json-util-1.0-SNAPSHOT.jar > ~/bin/json-util && chmod u+x ~/bin/json-util
     ~/bin/json-util